jincyjos22/Credit-Card-Default-Prediction-Using-Machine-Learning/README.md

 Tuning improved the model’s ability to generalize and make accurate predictions on real-world financial data.

-## 11. Model Deployment
+## 🚀 Model Deployment

-The trained model was deployed using a simple web-based interface to simulate real-world usage.
+The trained machine learning model is deployed using a Flask web application to simulate real-world usage.

+---

-Implementation
+### ⚙️ Implementation
-Model was saved after training
+- Model is saved after training using `joblib`
-A user interface was created using Flask
+- Flask is used to build the web interface
-Users can input customer financial details Functionality Based on Dataset
+- Users enter customer financial details through a form
-Accepts inputs such as:
+- The model processes inputs and generates predictions

+---

+### 📥 Input Features
-Credit limit
+- Credit limit
-Age
+- Age
-Repayment history
+- Repayment history
-Bill and payment amounts
+- Bill amounts
-Predicts whether the customer is likely to default Output
-High Risk → Likely to default
+- Payment amounts

+---

+### 📊 Output
-Low Risk → Not likely to default
+- 🟢 **Low Risk** → Customer is likely to repay
-Conclusion

-Deployment demonstrates how the model can assist financial institutions in identifying high-risk customers in real time.
+- 🔴 **High Risk** → Customer may default

+---

-## 12. Conclusion
+## 🧾 Conclusion

 This project successfully developed a machine learning model to predict credit card default risk using real-world financial data.

+---

-Key Findings from Dataset
+### 🔍 Key Findings
-Customers with delayed repayment history are more likely to default Higher outstanding bills increase default risk
+- Customers with delayed repayment history are more likely to default
+- Higher outstanding bills increase default risk
-Payment behavior is a strong indicator of future default Best Model
+- Payment behavior is a strong indicator of future default

+---

+### 🏆 Best Model
-Random Forest provided the most accurate and reliable predictions for this dataset.
+- **Random Forest** provided the most accurate and reliable predictions for this dataset.

+---

-Practical Applications
+### 💼 Practical Applications
-Helps banks identify risky customers
+- Helps banks identify high-risk customers
-Supports credit approval decisions
+- Supports credit approval decisions
-Reduces financial losses
+- Reduces financial losses

+---

-Future Improvements
+### 🚀 Future Improvements
-Use larger and updated financial datasets
+- Use larger and more recent financial datasets
-Apply advanced models such as deep learning
+- Apply advanced models like deep learning
-Improve feature selection and engineering
+- Improve feature selection and engineering
-Deploy as a scalable web application
+- Deploy as a scalable production web application